stacks-network/stacks-core/docs/namespace_creation.md

 with your namespace's parameters.  _FAILURE TO DO SO MAY RESULT IN IRRECOVERABLE LOSS OF FUNDS._

+**Before you begin**:  Some basic familiarity with how Bitcoin works is required to understand this tutorial.
+This includes:

+* knowing the difference between mainnet, testnet, and regtest
+* knowing about compressed and uncompressed ECDSA public keys
+* knowing about base58-check encoding
+* knowing how Bitcoin transactions are structured
+* knowing how UTXOs work

+## Overview

 Creating a namespace is a three-step process.
 The first step is to `preorder` the namespace, which broadcasts a salted hash of the namespace ID.
 The second step is to `reveal` the namespace, which exposes the